FelipeLecot/Memento-Mori-Calendar/README.md

 ## What does it mean?
 - The grey squares represent the weeks you have left.
 - The black squares represent the weeks you have lived.
-- It is only an aprroximation that goes up to 80 years.
+- It is only an approximation that goes up to 80 years.

 ## Ideas for future updates:
 - Separation for time slept